 Born and raised in Beijing, Huan holds a Bcomm degree from the University of Toronto and EMBA from Kellogg-HKUST.

 Cassidy holds an MA Economics degree from the University of Edinburgh.
-She is responsible for all aspects of investment in Hong Kong, Southern China, and South East Asia region.
 Before joining MindWorks, Cassidy founded a retail technology startup and worked at GF Securities.
 She has a strong sense of curiosity and is passionate about entrepreneurship and innovation.

 Jeffrey joined MindWorks as an Associate in 2017 and is involved in all aspects of investment and operations, including deal sourcing, screening, and fundraising.
 Prior to joining MindWorks, Jeffrey worked at HSBC, EY, and Mercedes-Benz Financial Services.
 Jeffrey graduated from the Hong Kong University of Science and Technology with a B.B.A. in Information Systems and a minor in Entrepreneurship.
 Jeffrey also has startup experience in which he co-founded a biotech company during his time in university.